On this page

 - Third-party software

-…you’ll also need to include comprehensive cybersecurity documentation, which is now a formal part of FDA’s premarket review under the 2023 Cybersecurity Guidance.
+…you’ll also need to include cybersecurity documentation, which is now a formal part of FDA’s premarket review under the 2023 Cybersecurity Guidance.

 At Blue Goat Cyber, we specialize in: